How to choose the right software development partner? A Go-To Handbook

 5. Communication and cultural fit

-A technically strong team won’t matter if communication breaks down.
+A technically strong team will not matter if communication breaks down.

 6. Service offering and flexibility